bnmnetp/PelicanBlog/content/Travel/mumbai.rst

 I think the followup email from our guide sums up the day pretty well and since I've been struggling to put the day into words I'll just quote him.

-  You hae picked your way through Dharavi's narrow, winding lanes, and witnessed first hand the communal, enterprising spirit that allows so many people to survive and thrive despite the many issues that they face.
+  You have picked your way through Dharavi's narrow, winding lanes, and witnessed first hand the communal, enterprising spirit that allows so many people to survive and thrive despite the many issues that they face.
 We hope you've left having had some of your perceptions about life here challenged.

 To which I can only say, "mission accomplished."